 Theme parks in Florida have been open for well over a month.
 But who is visiting them?
-And which park is the most popular in the middle of the pandemic?
-A new report found that Universal Orlando Resort is seeing an “uplift in admissions.”
+And which garden is the most popular in the middle of the pandemic?
+A new report found that Universal Orlando Resort sees an “uplift in admissions.”
 But for Walt Disney World Resort, on the other hand, the theme parks aren’t bringing as many Guests in.

-Orlando Sentinel reports that, according to Deutsche research analysts Bryan Kraft and Benjamin Soff, Disney theme parks worldwide are operating at 80% less than in 2019.
-Considering that capacity is significantly reduced at all Disney Parks that are currently open, it should come as no surprise for Walt Disney World Resort, for example, to be facing low attendance.
-The report states that EPCOT and Disney’s Animal Kingdom are the best performing parks for WDW right now.
+Orlando Sentinel reports that according to Deutsche research, analysts Bryan Kraft and Benjamin Soff, Disney theme parks worldwide are operating at 80% less than in 2019.
+Considering that capacity is significantly reduced at all Disney Parks that are currently open, it should be no surprise for Walt Disney World Resort, for example, to face low attendance.
+The report states that EPCOT and Disney’s Animal Kingdom are the best-performing parks for WDW.

-But by comparison, Universal Orlando Resort seems to be more successful during the current pandemic.
+But by comparison, Universal Orlando Resort seems more successful during the current pandemic.
 On Saturdays, for example, attendance at Universal’s theme parks is improving, though attendance is still down 64% from 2019.

-Even taking a look at aerial images, we can see a demand for Universal Orlando theme parks.
-Twitter user @bioreconstruct — known for sharing aerial images of Florida’s parks — posted a comparison of Guests driving into Universal Orlando, EPCOT, and Disney’s Hollywood Studios.
+Even looking at aerial images, we can see a demand for Universal Orlando theme parks.
+Twitter user @bioreconstruct — known for sharing aerial photos of Florida’s parks –compared Guests driving into Universal Orlando, EPCOT, and Disney’s Hollywood Studios.